Cray-HPE/docs-csm/operations/validate_csm_health.md

 <a name="pet-ncnhealthchecks"></a>
 ### 1.1 ncnHealthChecks

-Health Check scripts can be found and run on any worker or master node from any directory.
+Health Check scripts can be found and run on any worker or master node, not on PIT node, from any directory.

    ```bash
    ncn# /opt/cray/platform-utils/ncnHealthChecks.sh